mathantkumar/sms-dashboard/README.md

 ### Usage

+1.Once the website is launched in the main page you can see button called 'Try It Now'.
+Click the button to view Dashboard.
-1. Enter a phone number in the input field and click "Send SMS" to send an SMS message.
+2. Enter a phone number in the input field and click "Send SMS" to send an SMS message.
-2. Monitor SMS usage and rate limit violations displayed on the dashboard.
+3. Monitor SMS usage and rate limit violations displayed on the dashboard.